salesforce/centrifuge/README.md

 #### HTTP Warmer

+We provide a simple HTTP warmer to call HTTP endpoints in order to trigger code path exercised by the resource implementing the endpoint.

-Include the following maven dependency to pull this warmer into your project:
+Include this Maven dependency to pull the HTTP warmer into your project:

 ```xml
 <dependency>